What's on this page?

 When you apply for student finance, you'll need to agree to our terms and conditions:

-- If you started a course from 1 August 2021 to 31 July 2022, you should download terms and conditions for students who started on or after 1 August 2021.
+- If you started a course from 1 August 2022 to 31 July 2023, then download our terms and conditions for students who started on or after 1 August 2022.

 - Check with your course provider that the course qualifies for an Advanced Learner Loan